The Best Hot Dogs on the Griddle

 And it’s those simple dishes that sometimes get forgotten when you think about griddle cooking.
 The simple hot dog just takes a back seat to Blackstone fried rice or Philly cheesesteaks because, hey, it’s just a hot dog.

 But while these griddle hot dogs may not be fancy, they are fantastic!
-In fact, I would put these chili dogs up against any hot dog stand, restaurant, or ball park.
-So the next time you want a classic chili hot dog on the griddle, give this easy recipe a try!
+In fact, I would put these dogs up against any hot dog stand, restaurant, or ball park.
+So the next time you want a classic hot dog on the griddle, give this easy recipe a try!

 cooking griddle hot dogs